SeisoLLC/release_monitor/README.md

+This project has been archived; please see its replacement over at [ReleaseHound](https://github.com/SeisoLLC/ReleaseHound)

 # Release Monitor

 This project uses the unauthenticated GitHub APIs to identify if the provided commit is in a stable release for the provided account/repo.
 It is meant to be run periodically to identify when a release with the provided commit is detected.